-Accordingly, any direct financial impact of the proposed settlement is expected to be borne by the Sify's insurers.
+Accordingly, any direct financial impact of the proposed settlement is expected to be borne by the Company's insurers.
 On June 12, 2009, the Federal District Court granted preliminary approval of the proposed settlement.
 On October 6, 2009, the District Court issued an order granting final approval of the settlement.
 Subsequent to the final approval of Settlement agreement by the District court, there were several notices of appeal filed.
 Most were filed by the same parties that objected to the settlement in front of the District Court.
 These appeals were consolidated into a single appeal and briefing schedule was held.
-On January 9, 2012, the class counsel and issuer defendant's counsel entered into a Settlement Agreement, which agreement includes an agreement to dismiss the above appeal.
-Thus the above appeal has been dismissed with prejudice confirming the Settlement agreement entered before the District Court.
+On January 9, 2012 the class counsel and objectors counsel entered into a settlement agreement, which includes an agreement to dismiss the above appeal.
+Thus the above Appeal has been dismissed with prejudice confirming the Settlement agreement entered before the District Court.